Strategic CFO, Bradford Pack, discusses the 7 most common financial challenges faced by construction companies.

 The construction industry is very hands-on, meaning a lot of decisions and changes are made on the field based on a quick conversation and a handshake.
 All too often, that additional work doesn’t get documented through a formal change order before the work is done.

-Why it’s an issue: Undocumented changes or changes that have invoiced at a loss can mean reduced profit margins or even a loss on a particular project.
+Why it’s an issue: Undocumented changes or changes that have invoiced at a loss can mean reduced profit margins or even a loss on a project.

 2 – Invoicing Late & Missing Bank Draws